BIND 9 Security Audit

 In Kea 1.1 the client classification system has been expanded.
 A class definition contains a name and a test expression of arbitrary complexity; if the test expression evaluates to “true”, the client is a member of that class.
 A client may be a member of multiple classes and can acquire options from different classes.
 If the configuration contains multiple definitions for data for an option in two or more of the global, class, subnet, or host entries, the server will choose the definition from the most specific entry.

 There are a number of objects and operators available for use in the test expression.

 It is now possible to specify parameters for hook libraries in the Kea configuration file.
 In earlier versions of Kea, hook library authors had to use a external mechanism (such as file of a known name) to pass information across.

-RFC7341 defines an architecture that allows dual-stack clients to communicate with DHCPv4 server in IPv6-only networks.
+RFC7341 defines an architecture that allows dual-stack clients to communicate with a DHCPv4 server in IPv6-only networks.
 Kea 1.1 introduces support for this mode of operation.
-It requires running both DHCPv4 and DHCPv6 servers in special mode, where DHCPv6 component does not allocate anything, but decapsulates incoming DHCPv4 messages, sends the to the DHCPv4 server and then relay back the responses.
+It requires running both DHCPv4 and DHCPv6 servers in special mode, where DHCPv6 component does not allocate anything, but decapsulates incoming DHCPv4 messages, sends them to the DHCPv4 server, and then relays back the responses.

 Kea 1.1.0 has been released under the Mozilla Public License, version 2.0. https://www.mozilla.org/en-US/MPL/2.0

-Bugs and feature requests may be submitted via the ticket tracking system at http://kea.isc.org
+Bugs and feature requests may be submitted via GitLab at https://gitlab.isc.org/isc-projects/kea.